 3.1 Study Site

 This study was conducted at Fortress Mountain Research Basin (FMRB), Alberta, Canada, -115° W, 51° N, a continental headwater basin situated within the Canadian Rocky Mountains (Figure 2).
-Data from this study was collected between October 2021 and July 2023 within and surrounding two forest plots adjacent to the FMRB Powerline Station (PWL) and Forest Tower Station (FT) at ~2100 m asl.
+Data from this study was collected between October 2021 and July 2023 within two forest plots adjacent to the FMRB Powerline Station (PWL) and Forest Tower Station (FT) at ~2100 m asl.
 (Figure 2).
-The average annual precipitation at PWL Station from 2013 to 2023 was 1045 kg m-2, with the peak annual snow water equivalent (SWE) reaching 465 kg m-2, typically occurring in late April.
+The average annual precipitation at PWL Station from 2013 to 2023 was 1045 mm , with the peak annual snow water equivalent (SWE) reaching 465 kg m-2, typically occurring in late April.
 The PWL and FT forest plots include discontinuous stands of 70% subalpine fir (Abies lasiocarpa) and 30% Engelmann spruce (Picea engelmannii) (Langs et al., 2020).
 The PWL plot is located 120 m to the northwest of FT station and contains a forest clearing with a diameter of ~12 m and is surrounded by a more closed canopy.
 The canopy coverage of the PWL and FT forest plots is 0.51 and 0.29 respectively.
 The average height of the canopy surrounding the plot to the east of the PWL station is 10.51 m and surrounding the forest plot around the FT Station is 7.12 m.
 The forest of the FT plot is characterized by discontinuous canopy without artificial clearings.
 In August of 1936 the majority of vegetation in FMRB burned during a large forest fire that affected most of the Kananaskis Valley (Fryer & Johnson, 1988).
 Following the fire, the forest within the the PWL and FT forest plots has naturally regenerated, though some trees have been removed for road clearing and creation of a snow study plot.